Troubleshooting¶

 prefixed with [FT-SDK]

 The SDK internally uses assertions to check the correctness of multiple configurations.
-When configurations are incorrect, the program will crash and output relevant warnings, but by default, this only takes effect in the Debug environment.
-It is recommended to use an offline packaging project to create a custom debugging base, and set it to take effect in the Release environment as well.
+If the configuration is incorrect, the program will crash and output relevant warnings.
+However, this only takes effect in the Debug environment by default.
+It is recommended to use the offline packaging project to create a custom debugging base, and set it to also take effect in the Release environment.

 Click project